 Postmenopausal women are at a higher risk of heart problems and also weakening of their bones known as osteoporosis as oestrogen helps keep bones strong and helps protect the heart.
 Because of this, especially around menopause and after, it is important to eat healthily, exercise regularly and avoid smoking or excessive alcohol to help prevent bone or heart issues.
 Having enough calcium in your diet and also getting enough vitamin D can also help protect your bones.

-There is a small chance of getting pregnant as you go through menopause.
-If you are not trying to get pregnant, to be sure, you should still use contraception if you are sexually active until 2 years after your last period if you are 50 years old or under, or a year after if you are over 50.
+There is a small chance of getting pregnant as you go through the menopause so if you are not trying to get pregnant you should still use contraception if you are sexually active until 2 years after your last period if you are 50 years old or under, or a year after if you are over 50.

 There are other medical conditions that can stop your periods from occurring.
 It is important to see your doctor if your periods stop before you are 45, if you are having symptoms that are not the typical menopausal symptoms, or if you have had significant changes to your usual menstrual bleeding.
 If you are experiencing severe menopausal symptoms you should also see your doctor in order for them to discuss treatment options with you.